badoo/techblog/_posts/2014-10-02-calabash-android-query.markdown

 # Summary

-In calabash, query is a powerful tool to interact with views.
+In Calabash, query is a powerful tool to interact with views.
 It uses Java reflection internally to invoke operations on views.
 It can also be used on custom views.
 It is important to know the method and its argument types before calling it.
 Unfortunately Calabash doesn’t provide proper error messages for method invocation, so passing the wrong number of arguments or argument types won’t update the view.

 But this is not all.
 Query can do much more than this.
 In the next post, I will explain how query can be used to interact with system services to get more details about the device.
 If you need methods for other views or something that is not clear in this post, please help me make it better by giving me your feedback in the comments.